On St. Patrick’s Day, Don’t Push Your LuckDUI

 An intoxicated motorist who causes injuries or death may also be targeted for a personal injury or wrongful death lawsuit in Florida’s civil courts.
 A conviction for driving under the influence is compelling evidence of liability in a personal injury case.

 But even if you don’t drink, you must not forget that other drivers will be drinking on St. Patrick’s Day weekend.
 Buckle your safety belt and check your brakes, wipers, tire pressure, and all of your lights, too.
+If you are in a drunk driving car accident in Arizona, contact a drunk driving car accident lawyer in Mesa, AZ.

 WHAT ARE THE DUI NUMBERS?